-- Students with disabilities must provide current (no more than three years old), appropriate documentation of a disability to the Disability Resource Services Coordinator.
-Documentation should come from a qualified professional and identify the disability, outline the impact on the student's learning and indicate the accommodations that will compensate for the disability.
+- Students with disabilities must provide current, appropriate documentation of a disability to the Disability Resource Services Coordinator.
+Documentation should come from a qualified professional and identify the disability, outline the impact on the student's learning.

 Disability Resource Services may include, but are not limited to:

 - Special accommodations

 - One-to-one advising/counseling

 - Referral to and coordination with other appropriate local, state, or federal agencies

 *If requesting Sign Language Interpreters or Transcribers for a one time appointment or event, or a semester long class, please fill out the appropriate form below.
 Also, please read and sign the Procedures for Requesting Interpreters form below.

 Students on all campuses interested in receiving Disability Resource Services should contact: